nicolejkeeney/icesat2-book/home.md

 Since its launch in 2018, ICESat-2 has collected and released data over three (at the time of writing) winter seasons across the entire Arctic Ocean, which we describe and analyze within this Jupyter Book. <br><br> For more information on ICESat-2, see the project homepage: [https://icesat-2.gsfc.nasa.gov/](https://icesat-2.gsfc.nasa.gov/).

 # Jupyter Book description
 [Jupyter Books](https://jupyterbook.org/intro.html) provide a novel means of compiling Jupyter Notebooks into one convenient and well-indexed location.
-Here, jupyter notebooks are used to provide a visual demonstration of our efforts to analyze the monthly gridded ICESat-2 winter Arctic sea ice data (freeboard and thickness), along with other relevant datasets to help us understand recent winter Arctic sea ice growth.<br><br>We've also set up the book so that users can easily run the code without needing to download anything-- even python-- by using a hosting service called Binder.
+Here, jupyter notebooks are used to provide a visual demonstration of our efforts to analyze the monthly gridded ICESat-2 winter Arctic sea ice data (freeboard and thickness), along with other relevant datasets to help us understand recent winter Arctic sea ice growth.<br><br>We've also set up the book so that users can easily run the code without needing to download anything by using a hosting service called Binder.
 To run a notebook (chapter pages in the book) in Binder, just click the **Binder** tab under the rocket ship icon at the top of each notebook.
 This option is configured for all notebooks except the modules in the Helper Functions section and the data wrangling notebook.

 # Accessing the data